nuxt/content/docs/content/en/advanced.md

 <base-alert>

-  Beware that you can access it only **after the modules as been loaded** by Nuxt. `require('@nuxt/content')` should happens in hooks or internal Nuxt methods.
+  Beware that you can access it only **after the module has been loaded** by Nuxt. `require('@nuxt/content')` should happen in hooks or internal Nuxt methods.

 </base-alert>